riddleme/capstone-python/README.md

 ## Development

 We highly recommend using the test-driven development process for this.
-You should first write tests for each step of your process (processing input, carrying out the calculation, and producing output) so that you know the program step works as expected.

-Done properly, this should mean that we can randomize the scripts between groups and still have everything work as expected.
+Should you choose to work this way, you should first write tests for each step of your process (processing input, carrying out the calculation, and producing output) so that you know the program step works as expected.
+[Here is a Software Carpentry lesson on test-driven development](https://swcarpentry.github.io/python-novice-inflammation/10-defensive/index.html).  **Done properly, this should mean that we can randomize the scripts between groups and still have everything work as expected.**  If you prefer to dive write into writing the code, you can do so as well.

 You need to write the following scripts: